Doctor insights on:

 - Difference between a sprain and a broken ankle

-- What is the difference between a broken and sprained thumb?
+- What are the differences between a muscle sprain and a strain?

-- Whats the difference between a broken or sprain thumb
+- How do you know the difference between a sprained or fractured ankle?

 - Ankle sprain vs strain